 Before you leave the transept, don't neglect to go down into the Crypt.
 The entrance is a wooden door around to the right of the steps you have just come down (if the door is shut, try the handle: it is usually unlocked).
 The Crypt looks particularly beautiful in winter when it is often part flooded and the Antony Gormley statue in its centre stands surrounded by water.

 Carry on down the north aisle of the nave.
-About halfway down you come to what is allegedly the most visited place in the cathedral, but which for all that is hard to spot unless you keep your eyes peeled or see someone else looking at it.
-This is the tomb of Jane Austen, the novelist, a black stone slab in the floor, with a brass plaque (added in late Victorian times) on the wall beside it.
-The inscription (composed by her brother Henry) says nothing about her writing but instead talks about “the benevolence of her heart, the sweetness of her temper and the extraordinary endowments of her mind”.
+Carry on down the north aisle of the nave.
+About halfway down you come to what is allegedly the most visited place in the cathedral, but which for all that is hard to spot unless you keep your eyes peeled or see someone else looking at it - the tomb of Jane Austen, the novelist.
+The actual tomb is a black stone slab set in the floor, but many visitors walk right over this and instead study the brass plaque on the nearby wall, which was added in late Victorian times.
+On the tomb proper there is a charming inscription (composed by Jane's brother Henry), which says nothing about her writing but instead talks about “the benevolence of her heart, the sweetness of her temper and the extraordinary endowments of her mind”..

 The insensitive route of the M3 motorway through Twyford Down, the hill behind St Catherine’s Hill, and across the watermeadows on an embankment was a cause celebre in the 1990s.
 In what was dubbed “The Battle of Twyford Down” protestors chained themselves to bulldozers and made the national news.
 But in fact the story goes back much further, and the route could have been a lot worse.